Esri/arcgis-runtime-toolkit-ios/README.md

  1. Clone or download this repo
  2. Drag and Drop the `arcgis-runtime-toolkit-ios` folder into your project through the Xcode Project Navigator pane
  3. Add the *ArcGISToolkit* library in your app, by adding it to the Frameworks, Libraries, and Embedded Content section of the General pane for your app target.
-The *ArcGISToolkit* library contains the *ArcGIS Runtime SDK for iOS* library, so you don't need to add that separately
+The *ArcGISToolkit* library contains the *ArcGIS Runtime SDK for iOS* library, so you don't need to add that separately.
  4. Add `import ArcGIS` and `import ArcGISToolkit` in your source code and start using the toolkit components

 Note: Support for Carthage as been dropped for v100.11.0.